freedom-manufaktur/OutlookIntegration/Documentation/OutlookIntegration Installation and Registration Manual.md

 1. Choose *App type* = *Office Add-in*
 1. Under *Choose how to upload app* select *Upload manifest file (.xml) from device* and upload your Add-in manifest file (e.g. `MyCompany.xml`)
 1. Follow the instructions until the Add-in has been successfully deployed
-    > Note: It takes ~24h (yes, one day) until the Add-in will appear for users.
+    > ℹ️ It takes ~24h (yes, one day) until the Add-in will appear for users.
+    >

-    > Note: If anything fails, use the browser developer tools (F12) to get error messages (the UI typically  just shows generic fail messages).
+    > ℹ️ If anything fails, use the browser developer tools (F12) to get error messages (the UI typically  just shows generic fail messages).

-# 7. Use the Add-in
+## Use the Add-in
 As a Microsoft Outlook user of your organization.

 1. Open [Outlook for the Web](https://outlook.office.com) or the desktop application.